What are the EPR Regulations in the EU?

 - An identification mark, such as a brand logo or trademark

-The EU Battery Directive aims to make batteries sustainable throughout their life cycle, including sourcing, collection, recycling, and repurposing.
+The EU Batteries Directive has been repealed by the EU Batteries Regulation.
+The new regulation furthers the previous directive's goals to make batteries sustainable throughout their life cycle, including sourcing, collection, recycling, and repurposing.

 Batteries (and accumulators) are categorized into three areas for reporting purposes: